3liz/lizmap-documentation/source/publish/lizmap_plugin/attribute_table.rst

 Configuring the tool
 --------------------

+..  image:: /images/interface-add-attribute-table-layer.jpg
+   :align: center

 In the **Tools** tab of Lizmap plugin dialog, there is a group called "Attribute layers" which shows a table and some form fields dedicated to add or remove vector layers.

-Once the layer is published through WFS, you can add it in the attribute layers table.
-Some options are available to finely tune the features provided to the user:
+To add a layer to this tool:

+    1. |add_layer|
-* **Layer**: Choose one of the vector layers (spatial or not).
+    2. **Layer**: Choose one of the vector layers (spatial or not).
 This can be any vector layer format : GeoJSON, Shapefile, PostGIS, CSV, etc.
-* **Unique ID**: The attribute table tool needs to be able to defined each feature as unique.
+    3. **Unique ID**: The attribute table tool needs to be able to defined each feature as unique.
 We strongly advise you to add such a field if your layer has not one yet.
 Usually the unique ID field contains **integers**.
 If the layer do not have this kind of field, you can easily create it with the *Field calculator*.
 Choose the correct field with the combo box.
-* **Fields to hide**: You have 2 ways of hiding fields in the published attribute table.
+    4. **Fields to hide**: You have 2 ways of hiding fields in the published attribute table.

         -  In the *vector layer properties dialog* of the QGIS vector layer, in the *Fields* tab, you can uncheck the checkbox of the column **WFS** for the fields to unpublish.
 This means this fields will not be published via the WFS protocol.
 This is the **simplest and safiest way** to restrict the publication to some fields (for example to get rid of sensitive fields)
         - You can use this **Fields to hide** option to **hide** the given fields in the attribute table display.
 The hidden fields won't be visible for the end user, but will still be available for Lizmap Web Client. **You must use this option to hide the Unique ID field**.
 If you use the first way (uncheck WFS column), the unique ID won't be usable by Lizmap, and some of the attribute table features will not work properly.
+    5. Let the :guilabel:`Pivot table` unchecked.
+This is for relation.
+    6. Let the :guilabel:`Hide in child subpanels` unchecked.
+This is for relation.
+    7. Let the :guilabel:`Hide layer in the list` unchecked.
+This is for relation.

+- |edit_layer|
+- |remove_layer|

+The order in the table is important.

+- |move_up_down_layer|

 Using with relations
 --------------------